Safety razor: Lifespan

 To maintain their cutting action, razor blades can be stropped using an old strip of denim.
+Twinplex also sold a blade stropper which was used to extend the life of vintage carbon steel blades.

 Safety razor blades are usually made of razor steel which is a low chromium stainless steel which can be made extremely sharp, but corrodes relatively easily.
 Safety razor blade life may be extended by drying the blades after use.
 Salts from human skin also tend to corrode the blades, but washing and carefully drying them can greatly extend their life.

 Disposable safety razor blades can be sharpened using various methods.
 There are commercial devices intended for this duty (Razormate, RazorPit, Blade Buddy, etc.).

 Variants

 Double-edged razors

 Double-edge (DE) safety razors remain a popular alternative to proprietary cartridge razors, and usually offer significantly lower total cost of ownership since they are not marketed under the "razor and blades business model".
-DE razors are still designed and produced in many countries.
-Better known manufacturers include Edwin Jagger, Feather, iKon, Lord, Mühle, Merkur, Weishi with several of them producing razors that are marketed under other brands.
+Double-edge razors are still designed and produced in many countries, and in 2010, Procter & Gamble estimated that almost a billion men were shaving with double-edge razors.
+Better known manufacturers include Edwin Jagger, Feather, iKon, Lord, Mühle, Merkur, and Weishi, with several of them producing razors that are marketed under other brands.
 Often different models of razors within a brand share the same razor-head designs, differing primarily in the color, length, texture, material(s), and weight of the handles.
 Three-piece razors generally have interchangeable handles, and some companies specialize in manufacturing custom or high-end replacement handles.
 The butterfly safety razor utilizes a twist-to-open mechanism head to make changing the blade easy and convenient.
 Variations in razor head designs include straight safety bar (SB), open comb (OC)(toothed) bar, adjustable razors, and slant bar razors.
 The slant bar was a common design in Germany in which the blade is slightly angled and curved along its length to make for a slicing action and a more rigid cutting edge.

 A primary functional difference between double-edge razors and modern cartridge razors is that DE razor heads come in a wide array of aggression levels (where aggression is commonly defined as being less protection from the blade).